MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/sql-agent-extension-manually-register-single-vm.md

 ### [Azure portal](#tab/azure-portal)

-It's not currently possible to register your SQL Server VM with the SQL IaaS agent extension by using the Azure portal.
+It's not currently possible to register your SQL Server VM with the SQL IaaS Agent extension by using the Azure portal.

 ---